Course Descriptions

 Students examine various computer architectures including the von Neumann mode, RISC/CISC, and parallel architectures.

-Prerequisite: CSC 3510 with a C or better
+Prerequisite: CSC 3510 with a C- or better

 Operating Systems

 A study of the basic components and concepts of a multitasking operating system including processes, scheduling, resource management, I/O and file systems, virtual memory, security, and semaphores.
+This course is project intensive.

-Prerequisite: CSC 2560 with a C or higher
+Prerequisite: CSC 2560 with a C- or higher

-Fall
+Offered in Fall

 Research in Computer Science